1-on-1 Case Consultation w/ Dr. Sharma

 This service is covered under the AHCIP and privacy compliant teleconferencing software is used for our confidential meetings.

 You’ll benefit from longitudinal case consultation by enhancing your ability to conceptualize cases, formulate assessments, and perform targeted psychotherapeutic interventions, which will help benefit your patient, and in turn you help support my goal of increasing capacity within the community to more effectively provide psychotherapy within primary care.
-It’s a Win-Win.
+It’s a Win-Win for all.

 Find answers to frequently asked questions about 1-on-1 Case Consultations with Dr. Sharma